Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$: Results

-Although we have established the zero-temperature static structure of H-Ta\(_2\)O\(_5\), our tetragonal-$\lambda$ model presents subtle differences compared to TEM observations \cite{liu2007}.
-Experimentally, TEM indicates that the Ta sublattice is achiral (space group \emph{I\(4_1\)/amd}), meaning it looks identical under right- or left-handed screw rotations, and the lateral lattice constant is 3.86 Å. In contrast, our tetragonal-\(\lambda\) model exhibits slight chirality in the Ta sublattice and shows a doubled lateral lattice constant of $\sim 7.6$ Å. As we demonstrate below, these differences are averaged out by finite-temperature motion.
+While the proposed tetragonal-$\lambda$ model captures the zero-temperature static structure of H-Ta\(_2\)O\(_5\), subtle differences remain relative to TEM observations.
+Experimentally, the Ta sublattice appears achiral (space group \emph{I\(4_1\)/amd}), exhibiting no distinction between right- and left-handed screw rotations, and shows an in-plane lattice constant of 3.86 Å. In contrast, the tetragonal-\(\lambda\) model exhibits a weak chirality in the Ta sublattice and a doubled in-plane lattice constant of $\sim$7.6 Å. As shown below, these differences are effectively averaged out by finite-temperature dynamics.

-Our \emph{ab initio} molecular dynamics simulations (performed for 20 ps at 1000 K under NVT conditions; see Methods section) demonstrate that the Ta atoms under thermal fluctuations blur their instantaneous positions into a time-averaged triangular lattice (Figure~2a).
-Viewed along the [010] direction, this thermally averaged lattice faithfully reproduces the TEM image with \emph{I\(4_1\)/amd} symmetry and an effective lateral lattice constant exactly half that of our static model.
-A complementary projection along the [\(1\overline{1}0\)] direction (Figure~2b) likewise confirms excellent agreement with experiment.
-In effect, thermal motion restores the apparent achirality and reduced lateral lattice constant of the Ta sublattice, bringing our model into full accord with the observations.
-These results also explains why the crystal structure of H-Ta\(_2\)O\(_5\) has eluded identification for decades: the oxygen sublattice actually possesses lateral lattice constants twice those commonly cited, which in fact correspond only to the Ta sublattice as seen in TEM.
+Our ab initio molecular dynamics simulations (20 ps at 1000 K under NVT conditions; see Methods) show that thermal fluctuations cause the instantaneous positions of Ta atoms to average into a triangular lattice (Fig.~2a).
+Viewed along the [010] direction, this time-averaged lattice reproduces the TEM image with \emph{I\(4_1\)/amd} symmetry and yields an effective in-plane lattice constant that is half that of the static model.
+A complementary projection along the [\(1\overline{1}0\)] direction (Fig.~2b) shows similarly good agreement with experiment.
+These results indicate that thermal motion effectively restores the apparent achirality and reduced in-plane lattice constant of the Ta sublattice, bringing the model into agreement with TEM observations.
+They also provide a possible explanation for why the crystal structure of H-Ta\(_2\)O\(_5\) has remained difficult to resolve: the oxygen sublattice possesses in-plane lattice constants that are twice those commonly reported, which primarily reflect the Ta sublattice as observed in TEM.